JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7934 days**.

-And here is a just a random fact -  **American Airlines saved $40,000 in 1987 by eliminating 1 olive from each salad served in first-class**.
+And here is a just a random fact -  **Men sweat more than women.
+This is because women can better regulate the amount of water they lose**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)